alan-turing-institute/data-safe-haven/processes/provider-overview.md

 A Secure Data volume is a read-only volume that contains the secure data for use in analyses.
 It is mounted read-only in the analysis environments that must access it.
 One or more such volumes will be mounted depending on how many managed secure datasets the environment has access to.

-A Secure Document volume contains electronically signed copies of agreements between the Data Provider and the research institution.
+A Secure Document volume contains electronically signed copies of agreements between the Data Provider and the Turing.

 A Secure Scratch volume is a read-write volume used for data analysis.
 Its contents are automatically and regularly deleted.